tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/2/LessonPlan.md

   * **Answer:** Scatter plots visualize the relationship between two data points as an intersection.
 Parallel coordinate plots visualize the relationship between two data points as parallel axes.

-  * **Answer:** **Scatter plots** inherently use two axes.
-Whereas, parallel coordinates are built for multivariate analysis and can have 2-plus axes.
+  * **Answer:** **Scatter plots** inherently use two axes, while parallel coordinates are built for multivariate analysis and can have two or more axes.

-* In terms of interaction, which plot do you feel allows you to gain more value from the interaction?
+* In terms of interaction, which plot allows you to gain more value from the interaction?

   * **Answer:** The parallel coordinate plot offers limited opportunities for interaction, which makes the scatter plot more fitted for interacting with plots.
 However, parallel coordinate plots structurally allow for relationships to be traced more effectively and efficiently.